 for some exogenous parameter $m > 0 $.
 Thus $\eta$ is the agent's ``natural action'': the action taken when the designer's policy does not depend on $x$ (i.e., $\beta=0$).
 The variable $\gamma$ represents idiosyncratic responsiveness to the designer's policy: a higher $\gamma$ increases the agent's action from the natural level by more for any $\beta>0$.
 The parameter $m$ captures a common component of responsiveness across all agent types.

+One can view the agent's strategy in \autoref{eq:linresponse} as a direct behavioral assumption.
+But it can be microfounded with a number of agent objectives.
+To begin with, it is the best response for an agent with $\gamma>0$ who maximizes

+Here we refer to $\gamma$ as an agent's idiosyncratic \emph{gaming ability}.
+A higher gaming ability scales down the linear marginal cost of taking actions above the natural action.
+The parameter $m$ captures the ``manipulability'' of the action $x$; a higher $m$ scales down marginal costs for all agent types.

+A related interpretation is that the agent chooses a level $b$ by which to boost her ``baseline output'' $\eta$ at cost $b^2/(2m\gamma)$, generating output $x=\eta+b$.
+The agent knows her cost parameter $\gamma$ when choosing $b$ (and may or may not know $\eta$).\footnote{\citet{LN18} study a signaling model in this vein.}

+Alternatively, with the change of variables $e\equiv (x-\eta)/\sqrt{\gamma}$, the agent's payoff \eqref{eq:agentpayoff} can be rewritten as $y-e^2/(2m)$.
+The setting is thus isomorphic to one in which the agent chooses ``effort'' $e$ at a type-independent cost $e^2/(2m)$ and the designer observes an outcome $x = \eta + e\sqrt{\gamma}$.
+Here, $\eta$ can be interpreted as the agent's baseline talent while $\gamma$ parameterizes her \emph{marginal product of effort}.
+When $y=\beta x +\beta_0$, the agent optimally chooses $e=m\beta\sqrt{\gamma}$, as per \autoref{eq:linresponse}.

-The strategy in \autoref{eq:linresponse} can be motivated as the best response for an agent who maximizes a utility of Here $m$ captures the ``stakes'' that agents face to obtain higher $y$, and $\gamma$ is an idiosyncratic marginal benefit.
-Alternatively, the strategy is also optimal for an agent with $\gamma>0$ who maximizes
+Finally, the strategy in \autoref{eq:linresponse} can also be motivated as the best response for an agent who maximizes a utility of Here $\gamma \in \Reals$ is an idiosyncratic \emph{marginal benefit} of obtaining a higher allocation $y$.
+The parameter $m$ captures the ``stakes'' common to all agent types.